noamaianski/portfolio/README.md

 Here is an example of a code I wrote to [clean a raw data file](cleaningdata.md).
 This is important to do prior to performing Exploratory Data Analysis.

 ### 📫 Contact Information
 Questions or concerns?
-Email me at:
+Feel free to me at:
 [nz323351@dal.ca](mailto:nz323351@dal.ca)